Home Compare ALGN vs SOON.SW

 Align Technology vs Sonova Holding: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Sonova carrying a narrow edge on stability.
+Sonova holds the cleaner structural position, with the lead spread across stability and growth.
 Align Technology still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ALGN: S&P 500, SOON.SW: STOXX 600).
+Peer scores are normalised within each company's primary universe (ALGN: Russell 1000, SOON.SW: STOXX 600).

 Trajectory Similarity